 The law protects your right to be safe at work.
 Employers and supervisors have a duty of care to ensure that you are not harassed on the job.
 Workplace harassment is covered by Alberta’s Occupational Health and Safety (OHS) Act.

-“Harassment means any single incident or repeated incidents of objectionable or unwelcome conduct, comment, bullying or action by a person that the person knows or ought reasonably to know will or would cause offense or humiliation to a worker, or adversely affects the worker’s health and safety, and includes: (i) conduct, comment, bullying, or action because of race, religious beliefs, colour, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status, gender, gender identity, gender expression and sexual orientation, and (ii) a sexual solicitation or advance, but excludes any reasonable conduct of an employer or supervisor in respect of the management of workers or a work site.”
+“Harassment means any single incident or repeated incidents of objectionable or unwelcome conduct, comment, bullying or action by a person that the person knows or ought reasonably to know will or would cause offence or humiliation to a worker, or adversely affects the worker’s health and safety, and includes: (i) conduct, comment, bullying, or action because of race, religious beliefs, colour, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status, gender, gender identity, gender expression and sexual orientation, and (ii) a sexual solicitation or advance, but excludes any reasonable conduct of an employer or supervisor in respect of the management of workers or a worksite.”

-Thus you can build a case based on discrimination based on a protected class, on sexual harassment, or on offefnse or humiliation, but will have to show that this was not reasonable conduct in light of what it takes to manage work or the worksite.
+Thus you can build a case based on discrimination based on a protected class, on sexual harassment, or on offence or humiliation, but will have to show that this was not reasonable conduct in light of what it takes to manage work or the worksite.